-How much spinal column stays open influences the extent of nerve damage.
+The location and how much spinal column stays open influence the extent of nerve damage.
+The most common location of the malformations is the lumbar and sacral areas.
 The defect may result in loss of sensation and major muscle weakness in the lower portion of the body.
 The degree of paralysis depends on which section of the spinal cord is involved.
 The higher the defect is found on the body, the more extensive the paralysis.
-The condition also may be linked with a large buildup of pressure in the brain.
-Caused by an accumulation of spinal fluid, this situation may result in developmental disability unless it is surgically remedied.

 What can I expect now that my child has been diagnosed with spina bifida?

 Visit the My Child Without Limits support community and talk to fellow parents, caregivers, and experts about the challenges facing your child.